top of page

 Central Park Carpets

-The carpets are 16 x 4 ft each, and are made of natural wool.
+The large carpets shown here are 16 x 4 ft each, and are made of natural wool.

-Rich in botanical arabesques, the pattern of the carpets is also a miniature model of the park, including every path, bridge, garden, and landmark such as the Bethesda, the Guggenheim Museum, and the carousel.
+Rich in botanical arabesques, the pattern of the carpets is also an accurate map of the park, including every path, bridge, garden, and landmark such as the Bethesda, the Guggenheim Museum, and the carousel.

 Final-carpets_16x4_summer2_edited.png